Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Characters and Groups/Jenna Flame Dancer.md

+An [[Emberkin]] woman who used to work as a carnival knife thrower.

+She says that her family came in through a portal with other Emberkin long ago.
+Seeing Emberkin is very rare.

+She has stated that her people use [[Pyroveil|a rare material]] to keep their hot bodies from burning everything around them.

+Personality
+At first she is shy, but bubbly once comfortable.
+She can be silly, putting on disguises for the fun of it, and a little dense.
+At some point, she left an imprint of her butt on a wooden bench in a tavern while drunk.

+She cannot read.

+With her share of 12,000 gold, she had plans to return home

 Here’s an updated version of your Level 3 Fire-specialized Sorcerer, tailored for a female Fire Genasi named Jenna:

 ### **Character Overview**